Server data from the Official MCP Registry

 Every tool call is automatically recorded to a session history.
 You can inspect sessions and export runnable code via MCP resources — no extra tool calls needed:

-wdio://sessions — lists all recorded sessions with type, timestamps, and step countwdio://session/current/steps — step log for the active sessionwdio://session/current/code — generated runnable WebdriverIO JS for the active sessionwdio://session/{sessionId}/steps — step log for any past session by IDwdio://session/{sessionId}/code — generated JS for any past session by IDThe generated script reconstructs the full session — including capabilities, navigation, clicks, and inputs — as a
+wdio://sessions — lists all recorded sessions with type, timestamps, and step countwdio://session/current/steps — step log for the active sessionwdio://session/current/code — generated runnable WebdriverIO JS for the active sessionwdio://session/{sessionId}/steps — step log for any past session by IDwdio://session/{sessionId}/code — generated JS for any past session by IDDocumentation truncated — see the full README on GitHub.

 Be the first to review this server!